CodeReclaimers/neat-python/docs/customization.rst

     config.genome_config.add_activation('my_sinc_function', sinc)

-The first argument to ``add_activation`` is the name by which this activation function will be referred to in the configuration settings file.
+The first argument to :py:meth:`add_activation <config.DefaultGenomeConfig.add_activation>` is the name by which this activation function will be referred to in the configuration settings file.

 This is demonstrated in the `memory-fixed
 <https://github.com/CodeReclaimers/neat-python/tree/master/examples/memory-fixed>`_ example.

 .. note::

-  This method is only valid when using the :py:class:`DefaultGenome <genome.DefaultGenome>` implementation; different genome implementations may require a different method of registration.
+  This method is only valid when using the :py:class:`DefaultGenome <genome.DefaultGenome>` implementation, with the method being found in the :py:class:`DefaultGenomeConfig <genome.DefaultGenomeConfig>` implementation; different genome implementations may require a different method of registration.

 .. index:: ! reporting